PaulChristophel/docs/salt-training-step-by-step.md

 ### Git installation

+Git will need to be installed on your local machine.
 Git is available for download for Mac OS X, Windows, and Linux/Unix platforms:

 https://git-scm.com/downloads